 Know more: Different Types of Letters of Credit

 How Does a Letter of Credit Work?

-Since a letter of credit is a negotiable instrument, the issuing bank is entitled to pay either the exporter or any other bank recommended by the exporter.
+Since a letter of credit is a negotiable instrument, the letter of credit service provider ie. the issuing bank is entitled to pay either the exporter or any other bank recommended by the exporter.
 In the case of transferable LC, the exporter can transfer his right to another entity but to receive the payment, the exporter is required to present evidential documents to the bank.